whytekieran/Data-Representation-Project/README.md

      });
     }
  ```
  This for loop would go inside your first get() method and could be used to loop over every parks id and then get more specific information about each park.
+JQuery us a very useful library when creating HTTP API's providing a quick and efficient way to retrieve useful data from a URL.
+More information about JQuery can be found at their website [JQuery.com] (https://jquery.com)
+JQuery is just one way we can grab data from a URL, another way is to use Node.js which is also based on javascript.
+We can build web servers quickly and easily using Node.js or even better we can use Node Express which a web framework created for Node.js.
+Later in this documentation we will show some examples of how we can use Node Express to work with data in URLs.

 ### _**The Client Side URLs**_